Freddy Lee Ain't Got No Horn: Short Fiction

-Freddy took the case and held it by the ends.
-He looked at it as though he had never seen a trumpet case before.
-But Freddy Lee was more than just familiar with a trumpet.
-Even the best in the business had once come to the nearby city to hear Freddy play the club scene.
+He took the fabric covered case and looked at it as though he had never seen a trumpet case before.
+But he was more than just familiar with a trumpet.
+Even the best in the business had once come to the nearby city to hear him play the club scene.

 Freddy Lee was up in lights all over town.
-People cheered him, tipped him, and some of the ladies let him know in no uncertain terms how much they wanted him.
+People cheered him, tipped him, and some of the ladies let him know in no uncertain terms how much they loved him.

 That’s when somebody introduced Freddy Lee to cocaine and a high that went along with the fame, the money and the women.
-The craving grew and he practiced less.
+The craving grew, and he practiced less.
 It was downhill from then on.
-The nickname, “The Blow” had nothing to do with his trumpet playing.
-It had everything to do with the drug and the end of his career.
+The nickname, “The Blow”, had less to do with his trumpet playing than it did with the drug and the end of his career.

-Recording contracts came and went with no response.
+Recording contracts came and expired with no response.
 Gigs that were filled with excited fans emptied out as disillusioned people laughed him to scorn.

-No one saw Freddy Lee for weeks.
-Sly was ready to go out to the shack that was hidden away on state land until one night, while eating pie in the diner, Freddy had walked through the door.
+No one saw him for weeks.
+Sly was ready to go out to the shack that was hidden away on state land until one night, while he was eating pie in the diner, Freddy Lee walked through the door.

-“I can still play, Sly.
+“I can still play.
 I always thought my talent would probably just run off like a beat dog.”
-Freddy wore the same tattered rags, but somehow, he looked younger, healthier.
-His smile beamed across the room.
+Freddy Lee wore the same tattered rags, but somehow, he looked younger, healthier.
+A smile beamed across the room.
 “I’m gonna play a whole concert right here on Friday night.
 I got some old friends to join me.
-It took some talkin’, but when they heard me play, they was up for it.”
+It took some talkin, but when they heard me play, they was up for it.”

-“Who’d you get to join you, Freddy?”
+“Who’d you get to join you, Freddy Lee?”
 Officer Sly stood up from the red vinyl stool.

-“I got Curly on the drums, Lightnin’ on the piano.
-He’s got one of them ‘lectric keyboards.
+“I got Curly on the drums, Lightnin on the electric keyboard.
 I got Wheezer on the sax, an’ Bubba on the bull fiddle.”

-“That’s quite a lineup, Freddy.
+“That’s quite a lineup.
 If the recording companies get wind of this, they might just show up too.”

-“I don’t care ‘bout recordin’.
-I’m just happy to be playin’ the horn again.”
+“I don’t care about recordin.
+I’m just happy to be playin the horn again.”